Background

 The correct record will make sure that all the apps you use to send emails on behalf of your domain name are included in your SPF record.

-Make sure that you set up the values correctly or merge with existing values without having more than 10 records.
-Otherwise, the SPF will fail or create errors and you don’t want that.
+Make sure you set up the values correctly, or merge them with existing values, without exceeding 10 records.
+Otherwise, the SPF will fail or create errors, and you don’t want that.

 If you’re going to use Moosend for your email marketing campaigns, you should put Moosend’s SPF value in your SPF.